A determinantal formula for cluster variables in cluster algebras from surfaces: Perfect matchings

-We will use a simple but useful device to keep track of all perfect matchings of $G$, the so-called \textit{method of variables} as in \cite{LP}.

 \begin{defn}(Weighted adjacency matrix) Let $G$ be a graph with vertex set $V=\{v_1, \ldots, v_n\}$.
-For each edge $e$ of $s(G)$, consider the formal variable $z_e$, and let $a_{i,j} = m(i,j) z_e$.
+For each edge $e$ of $s(G)$, consider the formal variable $z_e$, and let $a_{i,j} := m(i,j) z_e$.
 The matrix $A_G (z) := (a_{i,j})$ is called the \textit{weighted adjacency matrix} of $G$.
 Furthermore, if $\overrightarrow{G}$ is an orientation of $G$ with no oriented 2-cycles, write

-$B_{\overrightarrow{G}}(z) := (b_{i,j})$ is the \textit{weighted skew-symmetric adjacency matrix} of $\overrightarrow{G}$. \end{defn}
+$A_{\overrightarrow{G}}(z) := (a'_{i,j})$ is the \textit{weighted skew-symmetric adjacency matrix} of $\overrightarrow{G}$. \end{defn}

-\begin{remark} The matrices of definition \ref{wam} are defined up to a relabeling of the vertex set of $G$, which corresponds to a simultaneous permutation of their rows and columns.
-By setting each variable $z_e = 1$, we recover the usual adjacency matrices of the graphs $G$ and $\overrightarrow{G}$, so we denote them by $A_G(1)$ and $B_{\overrightarrow{G}}(1)$, respectively. \end{remark}
+\begin{remark} The matrices of definition \ref{wam} are defined up to a relabeling of the vertex set of $G$, and thus a simultaneous permutation of rows and columns.
+By setting $z_e = 1$, we recover the usual adjacency matrices of $G$ and $\overrightarrow{G}$, so we denote them by $A_G(1)$ and $A_{\overrightarrow{G}}(1)$, respectively. \end{remark}

 \begin{defn} Let $G$ be a graph and $E'$ be the edge set of $s(G)$.
 The \textit{matching generating function} of $G$ is the polynomial $\phi_G \in \Z[z_e \mid e\in E']$ given by

 \end{defn}

 \begin{defn} Let $C = (c_{i,j})$ be a skew-symmetric matrix of size $2n\geq 2$ over a commutative unit ring $A$.
 For each partition in pairs $P = \{\{i_1, j_1\}, \ldots, \{i_n, j_n\}\}$ of the set $\{1, 2, \ldots, 2n-1, 2n\}$, define